Shohid24/shohid24/README.md

 ## How to Contribute

 1. **Submit a New Martyr**: If you have verified information about a martyr not listed on the website, you can contribute by submitting their details.
-[Learn how to submit a martyr](./CONTRIBUTING.md).
+[Submit a martyr](https://forms.gle/efEVqZEHHR4fZuyG7).

 2. **Update Data**: Found incorrect information?
-Open an issue or submit a pull request with the correction.
+Open an issue.
+Or message us directly in [Telegram](https://t.me/Shohid24Discussion/)

 3. **Spread the Word**: Share this repository to ensure that the sacrifices of these heroes are not forgotten.